BWLN Events

 Virtual event

-The screening will be followed by a talkback with co-director Julie Cohen and Dr. Brittney Cooper, with introductory remarks by Professor Melissa Murray.
-Audience questions may be submitted on the registration page for consideration during the discussion.
+The screening was followed by a talkback with co-director Julie Cohen and Dr. Brittney Cooper, with introductory remarks by Professor Melissa Murray.

 Book Talk: Credible: Why We Doubt Accusers and Protect Abusers